Jako/multiTV/README.md

 Property | Description | Default
 ---- | ----------- | -------
 enablePaste | The multiTV could contain *paste table data* link that displays a paste box.
-In this box you could paste Word/HTML table clipboard data, Google Docs table clipboard data and csv data. | TRUE csvseparator | column separator for csv clipboard table data.
+In this box you could paste Word/HTML table clipboard data, Google Docs table clipboard data and csv data. | TRUE enableClear | The multiTV could contain *clear all* link that clears the content of the multiTV | TRUE csvseparator | column separator for csv clipboard table data.
 The csv clipboard table data should contain a new line for each row. | ,

 See the *multidemo* config for all usable settings.